phi-grib/flame_API/README.md

 ## Installation

 ### Requirements
 Before proceeding, make sure that Flame is installed in your computer.
-Refer to the [flame](https://github.com/phi-grib/flame) manual for full instructions of how to create a flame conda environment and install the software.
+Refer to the [flame](https://github.com/phi-grib/flame) Readme for full instructions about how to create a flame conda environment and install the software.

 ### Activate the flame environment